hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 Operators of Vault generally include the security team at an organization, which means they can ensure that data is encrypted/decrypted properly.

+The transit backend also supports doing key derivation.
+This allows data to be encrypted within a context such that the same context must be used for decryption.
+This can be used to enable per transaction unique keys which further increase the security of data at rest.

 Additionally, since encrypt/decrypt operations must enter the audit log, any decryption event is recorded.